 - Have you ever been arrested?

+- Have you ever been stopped by police?

+- Has anyone ever called the police on you?

+- Have you ever been taken to a precinct?

 - Have you ever been given a ticket?

-- Have you ever been stopped by police?
-Has anyone ever called the police on you?

 - Have you ever had to see a judge?

 - Did you ever have to go to court to fight a case?

-- Have you ever been taken to a precinct?

 - Have you ever been put in handcuffs?